Tick off all 68 items on Brisbane's ultimate food bucket list

 Click the boxes to tick the dishes you've eaten.
 Get a total score at the end.

-1. Baked choc-chip cookies, E’cco Bistro – despite Phillip Johnson handing over the kitchen reins to Simon Palmer, the humble fresh-baked cookies ($6 for serve of three, allow 10 minutes) remain.
+1. Baked choc-chip cookies, E’cco Bistro – despite a complete menu overhaul after relocating to Newstead, Phillip Johnson has allowed the humble fresh-baked cookies ($10 for serve of three, allow 15 minutes) to remain.

 3. Sand crab lasagne, Il Centro – chef Romain Bapst brought this dish to fame during his 15-year tenure at this waterfront restaurant.
 It remains one of the most popular dishes.

-4. Black garlic bread, Gauge – It’s black, it involves garlic and vanilla, is served from breakfast through to dessert.
+4. Black garlic bread, Gauge – It’s black, it involves garlic and vanilla and is served from breakfast through to dessert.
 With a cult-like status, this sweet-yet-savoury bread will make you question what you thought possible.

-5. Coconut lobster curry, Longtime – Although every menu item is die-hard delicious, ordering the the coconut and tumeric lobster curry is essential at Longtime.
+5. Coconut Moreton Bay bug curry, sAme sAme – Although every menu item is die-hard delicious, ordering the the coconut and tumeric Moreton Bay bug curry is essential at sAme sAme.

 6. Prosciutto pizza, Beccofino – Hot tip, ask to add rocket on top and take this to the next level.
 Beccofino still does the best pizza and the prosciutto tops the list.